2008 California Proposition 2

 Having been passed by the voters on November 4, 2008, the key portion of the statute became operative on January 1, 2015.
 Farming operations had until that date to implement the new space requirements for their animals, and the statute now prohibits animals in California from being confined in a proscribed manner.

 Few veal and pig factory farm operations exist in California, so Proposition 2 mostly affects farmers who raise California's 15 million egg-laying hens.

 In 2010 the California legislature passed AB 1437, which required shell eggs sold in the state to meet the same requirements.
 Both Proposition 2 and AB 1437 went into effect in 2015.
 In 2018, a new ballot measure, Proposition 12, closed loopholes in these laws by requiring the same standards for all eggs and pork sold in the state, regardless of the form it was sold in (i.e. both shell eggs and liquid eggs), and the state where it was produced.
 Proposition 12 was implemented on January 1, 2022, but was temporarily blocked by a judge following persistent efforts by the pork industry.
+In 2023, in National Pork Producers Council v.
+Ross, the Supreme Court of the United States upheld Proposition 12.